Student Right to Know

 If the injury is serious, we will call the paramedics.
 The student may insist that he/she is all right; remember that it is not up to the student to make this decision; legally (and ethically) we need to do what is best for the student and insure that they are cared for until cleared by a doctor.

-A.C.T. is a non-smoking building.
-Smoking is permitted only outside the building.
+A.C.T. is a non-smoking institution.
+Smoking is permitted only outside its buildings.
 Since you will be spending three years developing your voice as both a speaking and singing instrument, it makes sense, if you smoke, to change your habits now before smoking becomes a major issue in your training.
 Many of your teachers will strongly encourage you to stop smoking.
 This policy applies to tobacco products, "e-cigarettes" and "personal vaporizers."

 At A.C.T., we understand that social media can be a fun and rewarding way to share your life and opinions with family, friends and co-workers around the world.
 However, use of social media also presents certain risks and carries with it certain responsibilities.
 To assist you in making responsible decisions about your use of social media, we have established these guidelines for appropriate use of social media.